Analysis: Asia's junk bond rally near exhaustion

 “Clearly the market is facing indigestion, especially due to supplies from property companies,” said Arthur Lau, head of fixed income, Asia-Pacific at Pinebridge Investments.

-The first weeks of 2013 have indeed seen a steady stream of bond issues by sub-investment-grade and investment grade companies hoping to exploit the remnants of last year’s desperate hunt for yield, including Hong Kong Broadband, Korea Development Bank, Cheung Kong Holdings (0001.HK) and Agile Property Holdings Ltd.
+The first weeks of 2013 have indeed seen a steady stream of bond issues by sub-investment-grade companies hoping to exploit the remnants of last year’s desperate hunt for yield, including Hong Kong Broadband, Korea Development Bank, Cheung Kong Holdings (0001.HK) and Agile Property Holdings Ltd.

 At the same time, investment-grade companies that supplied the bulk of 2012’s record $133.8 billion of foreign currency bond issues have retreated somewhat since December.